yuzu2yan/ARLISS2024/README.md

 - bno055.py
     Obtain barometric pressure and acceleration data from BNO055.
 Each value is automatically calibrated by the built-in microcomputer, and the degree of calibration can be checked.
 - cone_detection.py
-    It is an image processing module that takes a picture and detects red pylons in real time from the image.
+    It is an image processing module that takes a picture and detects red pylons from the image.
-- chat.py
+- send_location.py
-    Interact with the arm via ROS topic communication.
+    Send location via Arduino Nano Every.
 - motor.py
     This class deals with motors, controlling tires and deployment motors.
+- Arduino/down_link.cpp
+    Send location with IM920sL module from Arduino.

 ## Result
-The truck happened to land at the sample collection point, and the arm also collected the sample and even approached the truck.

-However, the vibration of the movement during loading caused the sample to drop, and the mission was retired.
-The truck also failed to make a soft landing, damaging a tire upon landing.
+### Day1
+An error in the barometric pressure sensor caused the program to stop before launch.
+After landing, it became inoperable.
+After this launch, countermeasures were taken against the barometric sensor error.

+### Day2
+The parachute connection was damaged and the CanSat fell freely from an altitude of 3,000 meters.
+The fuselage was damaged, making it impossible to move.

+### Day3
+The impact of the landing caused Raspberry Pi to restart, making it impossible to control.

 **This mission won third place in the Tanegashima Rocket Contest2024!!**